isolebo/Tweet_Blogger/README.md

 order of accessibility and orderliness.

 * redux/: This folder contains all neccessary files to mantain the state of my entire application.
-I created sub-folders in order to maintain clearity and resusable files.
+I created sub-folders in order to maintain clearity and resusable codes.

-1.  reducers/:
+1.  reducers/: The folder contains three files usersReducer/, tweetsReducer/, and replyReducer/.
+In these files I've created functions that takes in the initial values of the state, and an action as the second parameter to determine it's change.
+Included in this file there is an index.js/ file that combines all the reducers into one export.

+2.  actions/:  This folders contain three files usersActions.js/, tweetActions.js/, and replyActions.js.
+These files creates actions for each reducer.

+3.  index.js is whre